alexeagleson/nextjs-fullstack-app-template/README.md

 ### ESLint

-We'll begin with ESLint, which is easy because it automatically comes installed and pre-configured with NextJs projects.
+We'll begin with ESLint, which is easy because it automatically comes installed and pre-configured with Next.js projects.

 We are just going to add a little bit of extra configuration and make it a bit stricter than it is by default.
 If you disagree with any of the rules it sets, no need to worry, it's very easy to disable any of them manually.
 We configure everything in `.eslintrc.json` which should already exist in your root directory: